 - If you win the race (or choose the winning person) you give drinks relative to their betting odds.
 If it was 2:1 and you bet two drinks, you can give out four.
 Or if you bet on a long shot and said three drinks on a 6:1 odd, you can give out a whopping 18 drinks.

 - If you were racing, didn’t win but also didn’t bet, you just drink once.

 - If you bet on yourself and lost, you drink the amount you would have given out if you won plus one extra for losing.

-What’s great about Derby Dash is that when a person wins a few matches in a row they can get cocky and bet high stakes on themselves, but winning in Derby Dash is never guaranteed since you can learn your opponent’s stamina strategy simply by watching them.
+What’s great about Derby Dash is that when a person wins a few matches in a row they can get cocky and bet high stakes on themselves.
+At the same time though, winning in Derby Dash is never guaranteed since you can learn your opponent’s stamina strategy simply by watching them.
 By copying them, even a new player to the game could get lucky and end up winning by a hair.

-There’s been ten Mario Party games released (excluding the spin-offs, of course) that all include the famous board game with an interspersed minigames game mode that makes making one list of rules to span across a whole franchise rather easy.
+There have been 12 Mario Party games released (excluding the spin-offs, of course) that all include the famous board game with an interspersed minigames game mode, and most all of them follow the same basic rules.